rohitbenake/ImageEmbed/README.md

 # ImageEmbed
-This repository contails image snapshots of code snippets which can be embedded in articles easily.
+This repository contains snapshots of code snippets which can be embedded in articles easily.